-- Your exam total will be based on the "highest three" exams, where the final exam counts double: If you do well on your final, it will count for 60% while your best midterm will count for 30%; If you do poorly on the final, then each of the three exams will count for 30%.
+• Your exam total will be based on the "highest three" exams, where the final exam counts double: If you do well on your final, it will count for 60% while your best midterm will count for 30%; If you do poorly on the final, then each of the three exams will count for 30%.
 This means that you can simply not show up for a midterm, although this is a risky strategy that I do not advise.
-However, if something comes up, it will be up to you to decide whether missing a midterm is worth it. - There are no "make-up" exams.
+However, if something comes up, it will be up to you to decide whether missing a midterm is worth it.

+• There are no "make-up" exams.

-The first midterm exam is scheduled for Thursday, OCTOBER 25, at 2pm, in the usual classroom.
+The first midterm exam is scheduled for Thursday, OCTOBER 17, at 2pm, in the usual classroom.

-The second midterm exam is scheduled for Thursday, NOVEMBER 15, at 2pm, in the usual classroom.
+The second midterm exam is scheduled for Thursday, NOVEMBER 7, at 2pm, in the usual classroom.

-The final exam is scheduled for Monday, DECEMBER 10, from 12 to 2pm, in Fisk 217.
+The final exam is scheduled for Friday, DECEMBER 13, from 12 to 2pm, in the usual classroom.